Vera Deakin White: First World War

 Deakin was in London when the First World War broke out, but soon returned home where she joined the Australian Red Cross and completed a course in nursing.
 In early 1915, she accompanied her parents to the Pan Pacific Exhibition in San Francisco, where her father was the Australian representative.
 Hoping to undertake some war work, in August she made contact with Norman Brookes – her sister Ivy's brother-in-law and a Red Cross commissioner in Cairo.
 Brookes encouraged her to come to Egypt, and against her parents' wishes she left Australia in September with her friend Winifred Johnson.
 They arrived in Port Said the following month.

 On 21 October 1915, aged 23, Deakin opened the Australian Wounded and Missing Enquiry Bureau in Cairo, with herself as secretary and Johnson as assistant secretary.
 The bureau sought to gather information about Australian Imperial Force (AIF) soldiers in the Gallipoli campaign to communicate to those back in Australia, serving as "the conduit between official sources and the families of soldiers".
 In May 1916, the bureau moved its headquarters to Victoria Street, London, after the AIF was transferred to the Western Front.
 By late 1917, Deakin was managing 60 staff – including agents in Britain, France, and Belgium – and the bureau had to relocate to a larger building in Grosvenor Place.
 In three years of operation the organisation created 32,000 files for individual soldiers, and issued 400,000 responses.
 Deakin later recalled "we were often met with suspicion and eventually jealousy, as we had made ourselves felt as a court of appeal for relatives who were unsuccessful in obtaining satisfaction from the military authorities".
 For her work she was made an Officer of the Order of the British Empire (OBE) in the 1918 New Year Honours, aged 26.

+She was succeeded as head of the bureau by Lilian Avis Scantlebury in 1919.
+Scantlebury had been with the bureau since 1916 and had led the letter section.